-As far as can be determined there is a small amount of methanol in all authentic brandy; grape brandy contains an average of less than 0.05 per cent and fruit brandy, an average of about 0.1 per cent.
+The production of brandy in the United States is rapidly regaining its preprohibition importance, both as regards quantity and quality.
+In 1900 something over 1,000,000 proof gallons were made, and by 1914 production had increased to 3,750,000 gallons of taxpaid beverage brandy.
+During the prohibition period, legal production of brandy was reduced to per cent and fruit brandy, an average of about 0.1 per cent.
 Fruit brandy ages and develops congenerics and extracts color and solids at about the same rate as whisky and rum in the same sort of package.
 Grape brandy in the plain packages changes more slowly and more gradually.